 We hear a lot about the microbiome but what is it?
 How does it affect health?
 And how can diet optimise our microbiome?

 "A healthy eating plan for diabetes can include some sugar"

 Diabetes Australia advice on eating well for people with diabetes

-Information provided on this site is developed and reviewed by experts in nutrition, food technology and health.
+Our work is informed by a group of scientists who are experts in nutrition, food technology and health.